-A range of patients across settings - particularly those with long term

-Costs £400 per participant for the two day training, funded by Health Education East of England.
+A range of patients across settings - particularly those with long term day training, funded by Health Education East of England.

-Train the trainer model: The programme is designed to build a self-sustaining culture of health coaching, with a further 8 day training programme available to clinicians championing the practice.
+Train the trainer model: The programme is designed to build a selfsustaining culture of health coaching, with a further 8 day training programme available to clinicians championing the practice.